minghsu0107/kustomize-manifests/README.md

       - Queries should be sent to the Query Frontend; responsible for sharding the search space for an incoming query
       - Internally, the Query Frontend splits the blockID space into a configurable number of shards and queues these requests; queriers connect to the Query Frontend via a streaming gRPC connection to process these sharded queries
     - Compactor
+      - Block retention: 144 hours
       - Streams blocks to and from the backend storage to reduce the total number of blocks
     - Vulture
       - Monitors Grafana Tempo's performance; it pushes traces, queries Tempo, and metrics 404s and traces with missing spans

 In addition, some common application deployment templates are provided:
 - [Kafka + Zookeeper](app/kafka)
-  - Log retention for 72 hours
+  - Log retention: 72 hours
 - [Kafka KRaft](app/kafka-raft)
 - [Minio](app/minio)
   - 8 replica servers, each with 10Gi storage